(Audacy) “Read a Dostoevsky novel in a scented candle kiosk!”

 The Venn diagram in which minor league baseball overlaps with references to 19th-century Russian literature is where you’ll find Joey Zanaboni, the lead announcer for the Single-A Fredericksburg Nationals.
 The subject of a recent Washington Post profile, Zanaboni is quickly making a name for himself as a unique voice in sports broadcasting.

-Working the second game of a doubleheader that looked considerably emptier than Monday's announced attendance (3,704), Zanaboni dialed up the energy to an 11 on his call of Viandel Pena’s go-ahead homer to deep right, which broke a 5-5 tie in the seventh inning.
-Pena’s solo blast would be the difference in the game with the Nats holding on for a 6-5 win, sweeping their doubleheader with Lynchburg.
-That ran Frederickburg’s season record to 17-9, good for first in the division and 1.5 games back of Myrtle Beach for the league lead.
+Working the second game of a doubleheader Monday that looked considerably emptier than the announced attendance (3,704), Zanaboni dialed up the energy to an 11 on his call of Viandel Pena’s go-ahead homer to deep right, which broke a 5-5 tie in the seventh inning.
+Pena’s solo blast would be the difference in the game with the Fredericksburg holding on for a 6-5 win, sweeping its doubleheader against Lynchburg.
+That ran Fredericksburg’s season record to 17-9, good for first in the division and 1.5 games back of Myrtle Beach for the league lead.

-Zanaboni, who spent last season calling independent league games in Sioux Falls, has made a habit of going viral with quips like “yanked out of there like a shirtless passenger on a Spirit Airlines flight,” “dancing like a Spice Girls cover band inside an earthquake simulation” and, of course, his catchphrase “lock it, cock it, rock it, restock it.”
+Zanaboni, who spent last season calling independent league games in Sioux Falls, has made a habit of going viral with quips like “yanked out of there like a shirtless passenger on a Spirit Airlines flight,” “dancing like a Spice Girls cover band inside an earthquake simulation” and his catchphrase “lock it, cock it, rock it, restock it.”